archlinux/signstar/README.md

 # Signstar

-This project provides tools and documentation for running a generic signing enclave with the help of one or more [Nitrokey NetHSM] devices.
+This project provides tools and documentation for running a generic signing enclave with the help of a Hardware Security Module (HSM) as backend.

 Raw cryptographic signatures and [OpenPGP data signatures] are supported.